|

 I built up a research group that focused on autonomous collective

-on Swarm
+on Swarm Intelligence.

 that of Neuromorphic VLSI Processing